Docker

 Installation

-To install the docker and docker-compose packages start YaST2, select "Software" and start the module "Software Management".
-Search for docker and choose to install the Packages appropriate for the openSUSE flavor you're running.
-Then click "Accept", and if the installation was successful, "Finish".
+1. For installing the packages, start "YaST Software".
+Search for docker and choose to install the packages appropriate for the openSUSE flavor you're running.

 Install packages